slesareva-gala/forCodePen/README.md

 **x**
 Current value **x**.
-Value between 0 and lenX
+Value between 0 and lenX.
 The default value is set to 0.

 **y**